Loci Similes: A Benchmark for Extracting Intertextualities in Latin Literature: Classification Setup

-The quality of dense cross-encoder models depends on the negative examples used during training.
-We evaluated three negative sampling strategies:
+The quality of the multiclass reranker depends on the negative examples and class-mixing strategy used during training.
+We evaluated four negative sampling strategies:

-\begin{itemize} \item \textbf{Random pairs ($\langle \text{random}, \text{random} \rangle$):} Pairs are formed by selecting two completely disjoint segments at random from the corpus. \item \textbf{Random negatives ($\langle \text{query}, \text{random} \rangle$):} For each positive query, we sample a negative candidate uniformly at random from the remaining corpus. \item \textbf{Hard negatives ($\langle \text{query}, \text{similar} \rangle$):} We utilize a pre-trained embedding model to identify ``hard negatives'', candidates that are semantically similar to the query but are not true intertextual references. \end{itemize}
+\begin{itemize} \item \textbf{Random pairs ($\langle \text{random}, \text{random} \rangle$):} Pairs are formed by selecting two completely disjoint segments at random from the corpus. \item \textbf{Random negatives ($\langle \text{query}, \text{random} \rangle$):} For each positive query, we sample a negative candidate uniformly at random from the remaining corpus. \item \textbf{Hard negatives ($\langle \text{query}, \text{similar} \rangle$):} We use a pre-trained embedding model to identify ``hard negatives'', candidates that are semantically similar to the query but are not true intertextual references. \item \textbf{Mixed negatives ($\langle \text{query}, \text{mix} \rangle$):} We combine uniformly sampled negatives with semantically similar hard negatives for the same query, testing whether a mixture of easy and difficult distractors improves the learned boundary. \end{itemize}